Lopud island in the Elaphiti archipelago, southern Dalmatia

 History of Lopud

-From Maritime Prosperity to Quiet Elegance — during the Middle Ages, Lopud was an important maritime and shipbuilding center of the Dubrovnik Republic, whose legacy still defines the island today.
+From maritime prosperity to quiet elegance — during the Middle Ages, Lopud was an important maritime and shipbuilding centre of the Dubrovnik Republic, and its legacy still defines the island today.

 From Maritime Power to Peaceful Retreat

-During the Middle Ages, Lopud was an important maritime and shipbuilding center of the Dubrovnik Republic.
-Wealthy sea captains and merchants built churches, monasteries, and summer residences that still define the island's architectural identity today.
+In the Middle Ages, Lopud was an important maritime and shipbuilding centre of the Dubrovnik Republic.
+Wealthy sea captains and merchants funded churches, monasteries and summer residences that still shape the island's architecture today.

-As maritime trade declined, Lopud gradually transformed into a peaceful island retreat, preserving its historic structures and cultivated landscapes.
-The island's genteel character — stone villas, walled gardens, and palm-shaded promenades — is a direct inheritance of that prosperous past.
+As maritime trade declined, Lopud gradually became a peaceful island retreat, preserving its historic buildings and cultivated landscapes.
+The genteel character of the village — stone villas, walled gardens and palm-shaded promenades — is a direct inheritance of that prosperous past.

-The island is dotted with churches, chapels, and monastic complexes, reflecting its once-significant religious and cultural life.
-Many of these sites now offer serene viewpoints over the sea and the surrounding Elaphiti archipelago.
+The island is dotted with churches, chapels and monastic complexes, traces of a once-significant religious and cultural life.
+Many now serve as quiet viewpoints over the sea and the surrounding Elaphiti archipelago.

 Landmarks